 Sometimes fixing a blown out part of a pictures using an adjustment brush or radial filter just doesn’t get you what you need without a lot of work.
 Sometimes they catch things in the foreground that is exposed correctly and getting the masking right can take a lot of work.
 If you shoot raw there may be a simpler way of recovering the detail.
+Works to recover both blown out and under exposed parts of a picture.

 When I know I’ll have some exposure problem with something being too overexposed or underexposed I use auto exposure bracketing and then merge the shots in post via Lightroom’s Photo Merge – HDR feature into a single much better exposed picture.
 If you shoot raw you can do the same thing if you only have a single copy of the picture by using virtual copies, making broad adjustments and then merging the copies.